March 19, 2018, by Rupert Knight

 What do we mean by research evidence in education?

 Much of this is driven by a ‘what works’, or effectiveness, agenda.
-This can be seen in the high profile attempts to synthesise research findings in the form of rankings based on impact, such as John Hattie’s Visible Learning and the Education Endowment Fund (EEF)’s popular Teaching and Learning Toolkit.
+This can be seen in the high profile attempts to synthesise research findings in the form of rankings based on impact, such as John Hattie’s Visible Learning and the Education Endowment Foundation (EEF)’s popular Teaching and Learning Toolkit.
 Many other research summaries are in circulation, such as What Makes Great Teaching, a high profile publication for the Sutton Trust in 2014 and, as a means of helping teachers to make sense of findings, a network of research schools now exists, tasked with helping schools to make the best use of evidence to improve teaching practice.

 Attractive though it is for the busy professional, there are some limitations to this ‘what works’ view of research.
 Frequently, using a medical analogy to contrast pre-nineteenth century ‘quack’ doctors with subsequent ‘scientific’ advances, there is a tendency to valorise in particular certain forms of research such as randomised control trials (RCTs), as seen in Ben Goldacre’s Building Evidence into Education paper for the DfE.
 Robert Slavin goes as far as to suggest that looking for practices that are ‘evidence-based’ is inadequate.
 He suggests, again referring to medicine, that we should think instead of ‘evidence-proven’.